CurtinIDS/ADSN-2024/README.md

 pnpm next build
 ```

-These steps are actually done automatically with `GitHub Actions`: everytime a commit is merged or a pull request is opened, the code is deployed to the GitHub Page.
+These steps are actually done automatically with `GitHub Actions`: everytime a commit or pull request is merged, the new code is deployed to the GitHub Page.
 For details see the implementation of the deploy GitHub action: [nextjs.yml](/.github/workflows/nextjs.yml)

 ### Support images on GitHub pages with a static Next.js project